neoforged/.github/primers/26.1/index.md

     - `TargetedConditionalEffect#codec`, `equipmentDropsCodec` no longer take in the `ContextKeySet`
 - `net.minecraft.world.item.enchantment.effects.EnchantmentAttributeEffect#CODEC` -> `MAP_CODEC`
 - `net.minecraft.world.item.equipment.Equippable#canBeEquippedBy` now takes in a holder-wrapped `EntityType` instead of the raw type itself
+- `net.minecraft.world.level`
-- `net.minecraft.world.level.LevelAccessor` no longer implements `LevelReader`
+    - `LevelAccessor` no longer implements `LevelReader`
+    - `LevelHeightAccessor#isInsideBuildHeight` now has an overload that takes in the `BlockPos`
 - `net.minecraft.world.level.block`
+    - `BigDripleafBlock#canPlaceAt` now takes in the `LevelReader` instead of the `LevelHeightAccessor`, and no longer takes in the old state
     - `BubbleColumnBlock#updateColumn` now takes in the bubble column `Block`
     - `FireBlock#setFlammable` is now `private` from `public`
     - `MultifaceSpreader$DefaultSpreaderConfig#block` is now final